aryansatish7/HackerRank-Python-solutions/README.md

 # HackerRank-Python-solutions
-Hacker rank programming solutions in python
+Hacker rank problems solutions in python. uploaded topic wise and refer to the sub-branches as folders